 This program is a free three-day transition to post-secondary program for recent high school graduates attending university in the new academic year.
 The aim of this program is to introduce students to campus and university life, designed to help ease the transition to post secondary education.
 This program is especially beneficial for students with disabilities.
-For more information, contact the Learning Strategist/Assistive Technologist at learning@algomau.ca.
+For more information contact Raquel Lehto, Learning Strategist/Assistive Technologist.